dysmon/DevOps/kafka/task1/README.md

   Look for any error messages related to Zookeeper connection or broker startup issues.

 - Ensure that your advertised listeners are correctly configured, especially for external connections, and that your Docker network is set up correctly.

-## Conclusion
-You’ve successfully set up a Kafka cluster with three brokers and verified the distribution of topic partitions across the brokers.
-This setup can be scaled and adjusted to suit your needs for message streaming and distributed data management.